psincf/Snake-Deep-Q-learning/README.md

 Each 8 move the main neural network is fitted. the target neural network is updated every 1000 move.

-The matlotib plots are integrated in the pygame window, and represent score for each game played on the main one (on top)
+The matlotib plots are integrated in the pygame window, and represent score for each game played on the main one (on top) :
+- Each dot represent one game
+- The red line is the mean of the last 20 games
+- The green line is the mean of the last 100 games